kunalk4/basic-api-sqlalchemy/README.md

 This application allows user to POST data to database and retrieve user data via GET.

 This code is based on the medium article (https://medium.com/@tinuadeadeleke/a-beginners-guide-to-building-rest-apis-flask-flask-sqlalchemy-and-flask-marshmallow-5159d4eb46d8 ).
-However I have adapted the code to run error free and used <code>pipenv</code> to track requirements and dependencies.
+However I have adapted the code to: create a front-end, dockerise, run on AWS EBS, include Swagger docs, run error free and used <code>pipenv</code> to track requirements and dependencies.

 POST requests currently require POSTMAN (or alternative) as no front-end application, however this will be updated by 31/01/2022.

+TODO:
+Flask-RESTplus
+DOckerise
+AWS EBS
+Front End

 # Requirements